 If, after your financial aid is considered, you anticipate needing additional funds, the following options are provided for your convenience.
+You are encouraged to use our Budget Worksheet to help in determining your outstanding expenses.

 The following information is not listed in any particular order.
 Students and their families are encouraged to research these resources and choose one that best meets their individual needs and circumstances.